umdfiresa2024/team-phoenix-mesa/README.md

 We now add variables that will be used for the regression. we have a policy variable that would be a 1 when it is active and 0 when it is not.
-Like with with Metro open, it just states which dates the metro stations where open or not. other variables are temperature, wind, humidity and time variable.
+Like with Metro open, it just states which dates the metro stations where open or not. other variables are temperature, wind, humidity and time variable.

 ``` r
 df3<-df2 %>%